pkmn/engine/README.md

 - [documentation](docs) about design, research, methodology, etc
 - definition and implementation of the [protocol](docs/PROTOCOL.md) that will be used by the engine

-Stage 1 will see the implementation of the actual generation 1 & 2 battle engines, followed by generations 3 & 4 in stage 2.
+Stage 1 will see the implementation of the actual Generation I & II battle engines, followed by Generation III & IV in stage 2.
 The implementation of further Pokémon generations is in scope for the project but should not be considered as part of the immediate roadmap (ie. exploring the options for broadening support for old generation APIs will be given higher priority than implementing current generations).